DoktorShift/faucet_widget/WORDPRESS.md

 # WordPress integration

-Three ways to put the **"Get 21 sats"** button on your WordPress site.
+Three ways to put the **"Get X sats"** button on your WordPress site.
 Each one is fully working.
 Start with Option A. Fall back if your theme fights you.